mbert/kubeadm2ha/README.md

 # kubeadm2ha - Automatic setup of HA clusters using kubeadm

-A set of scripts and documentation for adding redundancy (etcd cluster, multiple masters) to a cluster set up with kubeadm 1.8.
-This code is intended to demonstrate and simplify creation of redundant-master setups while still using kubeadm which is still lacking this functionality.
-See [kubernetes/kubeadm/issues/546](https://github.com/kubernetes/kubeadm/issues/546) for discussion on this.

-This code largely follows the instructions published in [cookeem/kubeadm-ha](https://github.com/cookeem/kubeadm-ha) and added only minor contribution in changing little bits for K8s 1.8 compatibility and automating things.
+This code largely follows the instructions published on [kubernetes.io](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/) and provides a convenient automation for setting up a highly-available Kubernetes cluster (i.e. with more than one master node) and the Dashboard.
+It also provides limited support for installing and running systems not connected to the internet.

+# July 2024: removal of additional software

+As of 2024 this repository no longer contains automatic installation support for additional software (like e.g. the EFK stack, etcd operator, ...) and focuses solely on the core: Kubernetes and the Dashboard.
+Upholding support was no longer feasible because one after the other these components were abandoned by their respective developers.

 ## Overview

 This repository contains a set of ansible scripts to do this.
-There are three playbooks:
+There are these playbooks:

+1. _playbook-00-os-setup.yaml_ sets up the prerequisites for installing Kubernetes on Oracle Linux 7 nodes.
-1. _playbook-01-cluster-setup.yaml_ sets up a complete cluster including the HA setup.
+2. _playbook-01-cluster-setup.yaml_ sets up a complete cluster including the HA setup.
 See below for more details.
-2. _playbook-51-cluster-uninstall.yaml_ removes data and configuration files to a point that _cluster-setup.yaml_ can be used again.
+3. _playbook-51-cluster-uninstall.yaml_ removes data and configuration files to a point that _cluster-setup.yaml_ can be used again.
-3. _playbook-02-dashboard.yaml_ sets up the dashboard including influxdb/grafana.
+4. _playbook-02-dashboard.yaml_ sets up the dashboard including influxdb/grafana.
-4. _playbook-03-local-access.yaml_ creates a patched _admin.conf_ file in _/tmp/<my-cluster-name>-admin.conf_.
+5. _playbook-03-local-access.yaml_ creates a patched _admin.conf_ file in _/tmp/<my-cluster-name>-admin.conf_.
 After copying it to _~/.kube/config_ remote _kubectl_ access via V-IP / load balancer can be tested.
-6. _playbook-04-prometheus-operator.yaml_ sets up the prometheus-operator.
-7. _playbook-05-efk-stack.yaml_ sets up an EFK stack for centralised logging.
-8. _playbook-00-cluster-images.yaml_ prefetches all images needed for Kubernetes operations and transfers them to the target hosts.
+6. _playbook-00-cluster-images.yaml_ prefetches all images needed for Kubernetes operations and transfers them to the target hosts.
-9. _playbook-52-uninstall-dashboard.yaml_ removes the dashboard.
+7. _playbook-52-uninstall-dashboard.yaml_ removes the dashboard.
-10. _playbook-53-uninstall-efk-stack.yaml_ removes the EFK stack including Fluentd cache and Elasticsearch data files.
-11. _playbook-31-cluster-upgrade.yaml_ upgrades a cluster.
+8. _playbook-31-cluster-upgrade.yaml_ upgrades a cluster.
+9. _playbook-zz-zz-configure-imageversions.yaml_ updates the image tag names in the file _vars/imageversions.yaml_.

 Due to the frequent upgrades to both Kubernetes and _kubeadm_, these scripts cannot support all possible versions.
 For both, fresh installs and upgrades, please refer to the value of `KUBERNETES_VERSION` in _ansible/group_vars/all.yaml_ to find out which target version has been used for developing them.
 Other versions may work, too, but you may turn out to be the first to try this.
 Please refer to the following documents for compatibility information:
 - [https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/)